 Because cellulite is not necessary the growth of fat, but fat cells that have pushed to the surface, weight gain actually plays little role in the development of cellulite.

-Hormones – Because cellulite risk increases during pregnancy and menopause, it has been linked to hormones, although there isn’t yet any research that confirms hormonal involvement.
+Hormones – Because the risk increases during pregnancy and menopause, it has been linked to hormones, although there isn’t yet any research that confirms hormonal involvement.
 It is believed to be related to estrogen, but that is just speculation.Genetics – There is some degree of genetics involved as well, as cellulite tends to run in families.
 Studies have shown that certain enzymes may also play a role in the development of cellulite, which are generally caused by genetic factors.
-Some races and backgrounds are also more likely to have cellulite than others, confirming the link between genetics and cellulite development.Stress – One of the few controllable factors that may cause the development of cellulite is stress.
-Those under considerable amounts of stress appear to be at higher risk for gradual cellulite development.
+Some races and backgrounds are also more likely to have it than others, confirming the link between genetics and cellulite development.Stress – One of the few controllable factors that may cause the development is stress.
+Those under considerable amounts of stress appear to be at higher risk for gradual development.
 Once again, the cause of this development is not entirely clear.

 No matter the cause, experts agree that once you have cellulite, it can be difficult to remove it on your own.
-There are specific treatments that may be necessary to address cellulite on different areas of the body.
+There are specific treatments that may be necessary to address it on different areas of the body.

 Can Cellulite Be Targeted With Diet and Exercise?

 Because its not necessarily related to weight gain, weight loss does not significantly help the problem.
 The primary reason for this form of “stubborn fat” – fat that is in some ways kept away from where the body can reach it.
 When you diet and exercise, your body uses your fat as fuel.
 But cellulite is trapped underneath the skin, and your body doesn’t have the tools necessary to reach it there.